 Join the LIUNA Action Network to get involved - it's your union.
 Learn more by signing up with LIUNA.

-Scope: Maintenance, repair, replacement and renovation work that is primarily within the recognized and traditional jurisdiction of the union.
+Scope: Maintenance, repair, replacement and renovation.
 The NMA is intended for work of less than a year's duration.
 The NMA is used in facilities such as petro-chemical, utility, steel and automotive plants.
 The NMA program is administered and guided by the NMA Policy Committee, a joint committee of labor and management.
 Extensions are on a location-by-location basis.
 Revisions to the agreement can only be made by a majority vote of the NMAPC.

 Effective dates: The agreement continues until terminated by 90 days written notice by either party.